trytonus/trytond-shipping-endicia/doc/source/customer_shipment.rst

 .. image:: _images/12.png
     :width: 1000

-After all the fields are configured correctly **Response** field will show success message.
+After all the fields are configured correctly **Response** field will show success message, else error message will be displayed.

 .. image:: _images/13.png
     :width: 1000